What’s New – Volume 80

 Hinting at the Art Deco influence, there are also twelve baguette diamonds.
 These step-cut rectangular stones form arches on the outer sides of the bow and have a combined weight of .50 carat bringing the total diamond weight to 2.25 carats!
 The entire surface is decked out with gems; they glitter from every angle.
 Much like the sapphire ring from last week, these earrings offer a lot of look for their size.
 Shown on the ear, they’re very wearable.

 Reasonably priced at $2,150.00, they’re the latest addition to our antique & estate department.
-You won’t find them on our website – they’re only available in the store.
+You can find them on our website or in the store.
 Stop by and check them out for yourself.

 “You can go to a museum and look or come to us and touch.”